UST-QuAntiL/quantil-docker/README.md

   ```

 For running all feature sets, choose `--profile all`.

+For running the feature set `winery`, the setup needs additional configuration:
+- Create a .env file by copying it from _.env
+- Add your publicly available FQDN or IP address to the PUBLIC_HOSTNAME variable in the .env file and save it

 | QuAntiL Component | URL | GitHub | Docker Hub |